Abbe98/abbe98.github.com/_posts/2016-01-26-ksamsok-php-advanced-usage.md

   // your custom methods
 }</code></pre>

-In the following example we will write a method for retrieving the first 250 photos of the media type `image/jpeg`, that has thumbnails based on a text based search string.
+In the following example we will write a method for retrieving the first 250 photos of the media type `image/jpeg`, that has thumbnails based on a text-based search string.
 Note that KSams&ouml;k-PHP can only parse the presentation format so make sure you always append `&recordSchema=presentation`.

 ### Preparing the URL